jjeskovs/AZ_Scrape/README.md

 ![logo](public/assets/images/WebScraper.png)
 # Web Scraper

 The app is the web scraping application setup to scrape the data from Andrew Zimmern website.
-The scraping process is a process of grabbing the information from website using Cheerio scraping tool.
+The scraping process is a process of grabbing the information from a website using Cheerio.JS scraping tool.

-After that data has been scraped it is stored in the Mongo database.
+After that data has been scraped it is displayed in the app and is stored in the Mongo database.

+The user then has the ability to save articles for future reading or delete the article.

-The app also has the option to store additional notes (comments) for each article of data.
-The notes are associated with the specific article and are stored in the database.
+For the saved articles, the user has an option to store notes (comments) for an article of his choosing.
+The notes are then associated with the specific article and are stored in the database.
 The notes can be edited and or removed from the article and database.

 ## Getting Started